volkanto/yaba/README.md

 -b: Commits between last release and master/main branch
 ```

-> **IMPORTANT NOTE:** If you don't explicitly define the release as draft with `-d`, `yaba` will directly create the release with given or pre-defined values.
+> **:bulb:** If you want to bypass the prompt that is before creating the actual release,
+> you can use `-i false` flag.
+This could be useful if you use `yaba` in your automation tools.

 ## Run Locally